Training toolkit: supporting early career development in your organisation

 Remember to include a learning agreement so that your trainees know what they can expect from their training, and what will be expected from them.
 You can find an example of a learning agreement here.

 Get your training plans and learning opportunities CIfA Approved to highlight their high quality.
-CIfA approved employer training schemes are accepted by the Construction Skills Certification Scheme and trainees on them are eligible to apply to CSCS for a Trainee card on successful completion of the CITB Operatives level 'Health, safety and environment' test.
+CIfA approved employer training schemes are accepted by the Construction Skills Certification Scheme and trainees on them are eligible to apply to CSCS for a Trainee card after passing the CITB Operatives level 'Health, safety and environment' test.

-Our weekly Jobs Information Service & Training (JIST) bulletin is the most comprehensive source of information about work and training opportunities in archaeology and related disciplines.
-It is available to CIfA members.
+Advertise your training.
+Our weekly Jobs Information Service & Training (JIST) bulletin is a comprehensive source of information about work and training opportunities in archaeology and related disciplines and is sent to CIfA members.
 It includes adverts placed directly by employers and all archaeological, heritage, research and training opportunities that appear in the national press and specialist journals during that week.
 CIfA Approved training and CPD can be advertised free of charge.

-Be proud of your training and enter it for the Archaeology Training Forum celebrates excellent training programmes with an award presented during the CIfA Annual Conference and Training event.
-The Archaeology Training Forum (ATF) has been recognising excellence and innovation in training, learning and professional development since 2011 through its ATF Training Award.
+Be proud of your training and enter it for the Archaeology Training Forum Award.
+The Archaeology Training Forum (ATF) has been recognising excellence and innovation in training, learning and professional development since 2011 through its award.